SuzuSuzu-HaruHaru/league-standings/docs/index.md

 | **Expected value**     | Either the string `"lots"` or the string `"alphabetical"`.         |
 | **Compulsory**         | **Yes** if `sorting` is specified explicitly as an object.         |

+The value `"lots"` indicates that the last criterion of all has to be a drawing of random lots, whereas `"alphabetical"` indicates that it should simply be the alphabetical order of their names.

-Additionally, the sorting key object may have any of the following optional keys.
+Additionally, the `sorting` key object may have any of the following optional subkeys.

 ### Optional subkey `additional`